JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 Do NOT have any commas in your filenames as it may break the mod, and probably therefor the game.
 For safety, remove any punctuation from your filenames.

 # Uninstalling
 Verify the game's files through Steam.
-You can then delete the Custom Music folder from StreamingAssets.
+You can then delete the Custom Music folder from StreamingAssets if you do not plan on re-installing.
+Once you have done this you MUST go into the editor and select each wrestler that used a modded song, making sure the song has been set to None (or anything below 41).
+If you don't, the game will try to load the modded song and softlock in a match.

 # Issues
 Read through the open issues in the issues tab at the top left of the page.
 This is where issues are listed.
 Other than those...